Mitochondrial disease may be

 • Very specific test that only includes a single gene—you must know which gene to test

-• Becoming the new standard for diagnosing mitochondrial disease
+• Becoming the standard for diagnosing mitochondrial disease in combination with mtDNA genome sequencing

 • Widely available and becoming more affordable